 - Maintenance and enhancement of the RPF Security Management System.

-- Preventing trafficking of women and children and help in rehabilitation of destitute people who are found inside railway premises.
+- Preventing trafficking of women and children and help in the rehabilitation of destitute people who are found inside railway premises.

 The following powers are conferred upon the force to enable them to smoothly discharge their duties: